 At this time, Donovan Scholars are not able to participate in dual licensure programs because the amount of required credits exceeds the length of the one year program.

-Donovan Scholars participate in cohort centered courses and seminars with a focus on teaching methodologies, problems of practice, current national and world trends, culturally responsive teaching, community building, and teaching for social justice and equity across the curriculum.
+Donovan Scholars participate in cohort centered courses and professional development courses.
 In addition, scholars in our cohorts are provided opportunities to leverage the dense bonding and diverse bridging relationships that are built into their Practicum experiences to grow as teachers and educators.
 Ultimately, our graduates go on to enjoy rewarding positions in urban education settings around the world.

-Driven by the philosophy that educator diversity within urban schools should reflect the diverse population of students they serve, the program commits itself to ensuring two-thirds of every incoming cohort are First Generation, Educators of Color.
+Driven by the philosophy that educator diversity within urban schools should reflect the diverse population of students they serve, the program commits to recruiting aspiring educators of color.

 Strong alumni mentoring and induction opportunities are provided for Donovan Scholars post graduation.